StreisandEffect/streisand/documentation/localization_howto.md

 Localizing Streisand in your language
 =====================================

-One of the most unique aspects of the Streisand project are the detailed and customized instructions that it generates for each of the VPN services it provides, allowing them to be easily shared among fellow users.
-They can help in removing ambiguity in how certain services need to be set up and can be easily updated as the environment evolves.
+One of the most unique aspects of the Streisand project are the detailed and customized instructions that it generates for each of the VPN services it provides.
+The instructions are hosted on a password protected website allowing them to be easily shared among fellow users.
+This can help in removing ambiguity in how certain services need to be set up and can be easily updated as Streisand evolves.

 Scope
 -----

-The primary focus of localization efforts would be best concentrated on user facing content, as opposed to developer oriented content.
+The best place to focus localization efforts is on user facing content, as opposed to developer content.

 For example, documentation that can help a user navigate the particularities of certain cloud providers (account setup, permissions, etc...) are good candidates for localization.

-On the other hand, developer oriented texts, such as Ansible task names aren't needed at this point.
+On the other hand, translation of developer oriented texts, such as Ansible task names isn't needed at this time.

 Language codes
 --------------